Jixiee/Jixiee/README.md

 # Hey there, fellow coder! 👋

 Welcome to my GitHub profile!
-I'm [Jixiee], a passionate developer and explorer of all things tech.
+I'm Jixiee, a passionate developer and explorer of all things tech.
 Feel free to take a look around and explore the projects I've been working on.
 From coding experiments to Detailed notes, you'll find a variety of interesting stuff here.

 ## 🚀 Quick Intro